Azure/azure-monitor-baseline-alerts/tooling/gap-analysis/README.md

     cd .\azure-monitor-baseline-alerts\tooling\gap-analysis\
     ``

 - Run the 1_amba_collector.ps1 script.
 You must replace the TenantID and SubscriptionIds to match your tenant and subscription ids.
+If you get an error regarding "Your Azure credentials have not been set up or have expired" then run the command "Disconnect-AzAccount" and try again.

     ``
     ./1_amba_collector.ps1 -TenantID "YOUR TENANT ID" -SubscriptionIds "/subscriptions/YOUR SUBSCRIPTION ID"